 In order to get idea submissions from the right target group, you also have to consider what information you want to provide in the external submission forms.

-Tools that will help you succeed: External Gateways in ITONICS.
+Software tools that will help you succeed: External Gateways in ITONICS

 This feature makes open innovation campaigns accessible to external users.
 Presented as a landing page, the External Gateway form is made accessible for participants and contributors via a link.
 This link can be integrated into other sites and web pages, e.g. your corporate website.
 The feature is highly configurable; for example, you can insert videos into your forms to provide additional information to potential submitters.